venkymullapudi/MediaWikiDeployment_Minikube/README.md

 # MediaWikiDeployment_TW
-A repository containing the Media Wiki setup with CM, Dockerfiles, CI and CD scripts.
+This repository contains the Media Wiki setup with Asible as the Config Manager and the MediaWiki deployed on Minikube.
+CI and CD automation is done via Jenkins

-Below is the design via which the code is deployed on Minikube
+> Below is the design via which the code is deployed on Minikube

 ![MediaWiki Deployment Design](https://github.com/venkymullapudi/MediaWikiDeployment_TW/blob/master/Media_Wiki_Deployment.jpg?raw=true "Media Wiki Deployment")

+### The shortest path

+ 1. Create five "CentOS 7" VMs
+ 2. Edit the MediaWiki_CM_CI_CD.var to update the hostnames of the 5 VMs
+ 3. Run the script MediaWiki_CM_CI_CD.sh

+### The Long Journey
 **Initial Setup of Ansible**

+**Prerequisites**
-- Prerequisites - Install Seprate CentOS 7 servers for Ansible, Kubernetes, Jenkins, DockerRegistry, Nginx Plus and Consul
+- I have used VirtualBox with CentOS 7 VMs for Ansible, Kubernetes, Jenkins, DockerRegistry and Nginx Plus

+**Setup**
-- Setup the Ansible host as below
+- Setup the Ansible host using the below commands

+> sudo yum install -y epel-release ansible
+> ansible --version
+> sudo vi /etc/ansible/hosts
+> ssh-keygen
+> ssh-copy-id venky@<HOSTNAME>
+> ansible -m ping all

 ```
 $ ssh venky@ansible.venky.corp
 venky@ansible.venky.corp's password: